system-zero/system-zero/data/docs/la.md

     where the expression could stop, other than to evaluate the expression.
     But the expression should be evaluated only if the condition is true, and not beforehand.

+# loadfile syntax and semantics:

+  loadfile ("fname")

+  If `fname` is not an absolute path, then it is relative to the current evaluated unit.
+If that fails, then it is relative to the current directory, else it is relative to the `__loadpath` intrinsic string array variable.
+If the unit couldn't be found, then an error terminates execution.

+# evalfile syntax and semantics:

+  var val = evalfile ("fname")

+  evalfile is like loadfile, with some differences described below.

+  Files that are loaded with `evalfile` always reevaluated, thus they can provide different code.

+  Such units should provide a return statement that return a value, like they were functions.

+  This is like Lua:

+    var m = {}
+    m.f = func (...) { ... }
+    return m

+  Such units are always freed after evaluation, so they should return memory managment types that survive from the releasing.

+# import syntax and semantics:

+  import ("modulename")

+  If `modulename` is not an absolute path, then it is relative to the current evaluated unit.
+If that fails, then it is relative to the current directory, else it composed in turn with the members of the `__importpath` intrinsic string array variable.
+  If after the search, it couldn't be found then an import error terminates execution.

+  The imported compiled module name is composed as `modulename`-module.so.
+  A compatible unit should provide two functions with the following signatures:

+    1. public int __init_modulename_module__ (la_t *);
+    2. public void __deinit_modulename_module__ (la_t *);

+  For convienence and at the top of the compilation unit, could be used the
+  following:

+    #define REQUIRE_LA_TYPE DECLARE
+    #include <z/cenv.h>

+  And then to the __init_modulename_module__(la_t *this) public function, the following macro:

+    __INIT_MODULE(this);

+  Note that for static builds the `import` function is still available, but it only checks if the desired interface has been exposed to the interpreter, thus it should include any desirable module on build time, and the initialization for the module, should be done at runtime after any new instance.
+The `__importpath` intrinsic variable is still available but has no effect on static builds.

+  Modules should expose a MapType with the same name with the module name, with the first character capitalized.
+This Map should expose the functions as its methods.

 ```

 ## keywords and Operators (reserved keywords):